Cell Phone Forensics

-Carney Forensics’ cell phone experts began recovering text messages and contacts from old flip phones back in 2008.
-Over a decade has passed and hundreds of cell phones in our lab have given up their secrets.
-New powerful cell phone forensics tools have delivered breakthrough capabilities for evidence recovery from smartphones using iPhone and Android forensics services.
+Cell phone experts at Carney Forensics began recovering text messages and phone contact lists from old flip phones back in 2008.
+Over a decade and a half has passed, and hundreds of cell phones in our lab have given up their secrets.
+New powerful cellular phone forensics tools have delivered breakthrough capabilities for evidence recovery from smartphones using iPhone and Android forensics services.
 Cell phones have become the new DNA with the power to recover compelling, truthful evidence in proof of cases in courts across America.

 What Evidence Can Cell Phone Forensics Recover?

-Four Types of Cell Phone Evidence Starting with Phone Book of Contacts
+Four Types of Cell Phone Evidence Starting with Phone Contacts List

 Cell phone evidence is digital evidence recovered forensically from smartphones and tablets.
-Think Apple’s iPhones and iPads, also Android smartphones and tablets from manufacturers like Samsung, Motorola, and LG.
-The phone book of contacts is basic mobile evidence.
+Think Apple’s iPhones, iPads, Android smartphones, and tablets from manufacturers like Samsung, Motorola, and LG.
+The phone contacts list is basic cell phone evidence.
 A decade ago, feature phones, sometimes called flip phones, contained a trivial amount of contact evidence.
-Those contacts contained a person’s name, a cell phone number, and usually nothing else.
+Those phone contacts lists contained a person’s name, a cell phone number, and usually nothing else.

-Today’s smartphones are a cornucopia of rich information about the phone user’s contacts.
-They can be complex, containing a person’s name but also aliases, credentials, many phone numbers, email addresses, website addresses, social media accounts, street addresses, employment information, and so on.
-The phone book of contacts becomes a directory of actors and players for use by the lawyer and his or her cell phone forensic expert during the pendency of the case.
+Today’s smartphones provide rich information about the phone user’s contacts.
+These contacts can be complex, containing a person’s name and aliases, credentials, phone numbers, email addresses, website addresses, social media accounts, street addresses, employment information, etc. The phone contacts list becomes a directory of actors and players for use by the lawyer and his or her cell phone forensic expert during the pendency of the case.

 Call Logs

-Call log evidence is a record of phone call metadata, not a voice audio recording of the call.
-It contains phone numbers to and from the smartphone, often with a user’s name matching the phone number taken from the phone book of contacts.
-It also contains a date and time stamp and the duration of the phone call in minutes and seconds.
+Call log evidence is a record of phone call metadata, not a voice audio recording.
+It contains phone numbers to and from the smartphone, often with a user’s name matching the phone number taken from the phone contacts list.
+It also includes a date and time stamp and the duration of the phone call in minutes and seconds.

 Voice Messages

 When a phone user checks his or her voice messages, those messages are downloaded to the smartphone from the cell phone service provider.
 They are stored in the smartphone’s file system as live evidence, and when deleted by the phone user, they are often still recoverable.
-Sometimes the smartphone transcribes voice message recordings accurately and produces a textual record.
-When cases go to trial, our expert witnesses find recovered, admitted voice message audio is often persuasive in the courtroom, especially if deleted.
+Sometimes, the smartphone transcribes voice message recordings accurately and produces a readable, textual record.
+When cases go to trial, our cell phone expert witnesses play admissable voice message audio, which is often persuasive in the courtroom, especially if deleted.

 Device Locations